-Most people do not like extreme heat, but if you have heat intolerance, you might find that it is impossible for you to be comfortable in hot weather.
-Heat intolerance may also be referred to as sensitivity to heat.
+Most people don’t like extreme heat, but you might find that you’re always uncomfortable in hot weather if you have heat intolerance.
+Heat intolerance is also referred to as hypersensitivity to heat.

-When you suffer from heat intolerance, it is often because your body is not regulating body temperature properly.
+When you have heat intolerance, it’s often because your body isn’t regulating its temperature properly.
 Your body regulates its temperature by maintaining a delicate balance between hot and cold.
-The hypothalamus is a section of the brain that regulates your body’s temperature.
+The hypothalamus is a part of the brain that regulates your body’s temperature.
 When you get too hot, your hypothalamus sends a signal through your nerves to your skin, telling it to increase sweat production.
 When sweat evaporates off of your skin, it cools your body down.

-Caffeine is a stimulant that can cause an increased heart rate and body metabolism.
-This can cause your body temperature to rise, leading to heat intolerance.
+Caffeine is a stimulant that can increase your heart rate and speed up your metabolism.
+This can cause your body temperature to rise and lead to heat intolerance.

-Hyperthyroidism is a condition that occurs when your thyroid gland produces too much of the hormone thyroxine.
-Thyroxine is important because it affects the regulation of your body’s temperature.
-Too much of this hormone can cause your body’s metabolism to increase, which leads to a rising body temperature.
-Hyperthyroidism is most commonly caused by Graves’ disease, an autoimmune disorder that occurs when your immune system makes antibodies against the thyroid gland, stimulating it to overproduce thyroid hormone.
+Hyperthyroidism occurs when your thyroid produces too much of the hormone thyroxine.
+Thyroxine affects the regulation of your body’s metabolism.
+An excess of this hormone can cause your body’s metabolism to increase, which leads to a rising body temperature.

-Multiple sclerosis (MS) is a debilitating disease that affects your central nervous system.
-The central nervous system is made up of your brain and spinal cord.
-The disease attacks the protective covering, or myelin, of the nerves of your central nervous system.
-Your myelin then becomes damaged, causing interruptions in your body’s nerve signals.
-This condition can possibly lead to heat intolerance.
+Multiple sclerosis (MS) is an autoimmune disease that affects the central nervous system.
+The central nervous system is made up of the brain and spinal cord.
+This disease affects the protective covering, or myelin, of the nerves of your central nervous system.
+If your myelin is damaged, your body’s nerve signals become interrupted.
+This condition can lead to heat intolerance.

-Being heat intolerant can make you feel as though you are overheating.
-Heavy sweating is also extremely common in those that suffer from heat intolerance.
+Being heat intolerant can make you feel as though you’re overheating.
+Heavy sweating is also very common in people who have heat intolerance.
 The symptoms may occur gradually, but once the intolerance develops, it usually lasts for a day or two.
 Other potential signs of sensitivity to heat include:

-If you have MS, heat intolerance can lead to you experiencing problems with your vision.
+If you have MS, heat intolerance can lead to vision problems.
 This can range from blurred vision to temporary loss of vision.
-An increase in body temperature amplifies the distortion of your body’s nerve signals in those with MS. This is referred to as Uhthoff’s phenomenon, after Wilhelm Uhthoff who discovered the connection between heat and vision problems.
-This worsening of symptoms is only temporary and is usually resolved by cooling off.
+A rise in body temperature amplifies the distortion of nerve signals in people with MS. This is referred to as Uhthoff’s phenomenon.
+This worsening of symptoms is only temporary.
+It’s usually resolved by cooling off.

 Heat intolerance may lead to heat exhaustion under severe circumstances.
-If you experience signs of heat exhaustion or heat stroke, you may need to seek emergency medical treatment.
-These symptoms include:
+Symptoms of heat exhaustion include:

 - loss of consciousness